mohsinzafaruk1996/github-pages-with-jekyll/index.md

-# This is my practice page on Github
+# This is my practice page on Github on the index

 Let us see how this looks like